How is a Tire Made?

 Design: Car tires are made of four basic components: beads, the body, sidewalls, and the tread.
 Many tires are custom designed to the desired specifications and performance needs of the maker of a particular model vehicle.
 Depending on the design of the treads, the tires are optimized for certain conditions.
 Computer systems play a major role in tire design to simulate the effects of different types of rubber compounds.
 Tire engineers perform thorough computer studies of a new tire before a tire prototype is made for testing.
 When the tire passes all inspections for safety, performance, and durability, tire factories begin mass production of the new tire.

+Manufacturing: A machine called a Banbury Mixer combines the raw materials for each compound into a regulated batch of black material.
+The mixing process is computer-controlled to assure standardization.
+The compounded materials are then sent to machines for further processing into the sidewalls, treads, or other parts of the tire.
+The task of assembling the tire then begins.
 The body, beads, and tread of the tires are produced, and a tire assembler starts building a tire by wrapping the rubber-covered fabric plies of the body around the machine drum.
 The beads are added and locked into placed and special power tools shape the edges of the tire plies.
 Finally, the extruded rubber layers for the sidewalls and tread are glued into place, and the assembled tire, called the green tire, is removed from the tire-building machine.
 The tire is then placed in a mold for the curing process, then inspected and tested before distribution.

 Your vehicle’s tires are considered the most vital component of a car.
 Tires are found on automobiles, trucks, buses, aircraft landing gear, tractors and other farm equipment, industrial vehicles, bicycles, motorcycles, and more.
 Modern tire technology blends a unique mix of chemistry, physics, and engineering to give consumers a high degree of comfort, performance, efficiency, reliability, and safety.
 Tire factories staffed with skilled workers all over the world produce more than 250 million new tires every year.